imjoy-team/ImJoy/README.md

 ```
 The same api works for both Javascript and Python.

-By default, each all the ops created by the same plugin will call the same `run` function defined in the plugin, and you will need to use `my["data"]["_op"]` in the `run` function to differentiate which op is called.
+By default, each all the ops created by the same plugin will call the same `run` function defined in the plugin, and you will need to use `my.data._op` in the `run` function to differentiate which op is called.

 Alternatively, another `Plugin API` function other than `run` can be passed when calling `api.register`.
 For example, you can add  `"run": this.hello` in a Javascript plugin or `"run": self.hello` in a Python plugin if `hello` is a member function of the plugin class.
 When the registered op is exectued, `hello` will be called. **Note:** the function must be a member of the plugin class or being exported (with `api.export`) as a `Plugin API` function.
 This is because a arbitrary function transfered by ImJoy will be treated as `callback` function, thus only allowed to run once.